 A quick visit to Vancouver

-This year, before the Grand Meetup, my sister and I flew in a bit early to spend a few days in Vancouver.
-It was SUCH a gorgeous city and we had a blast seeing some of the sites.
+This year, before the Grand Meetup, I flew in a bit early to spend a few days in Vancouver.
+It was SUCH a gorgeous city and had a blast seeing some of the sites.

 Finally, the Grand Meetup starts…